ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   It is included here for completeness.

 Element:
 : A value in an array.
+(Not to be confused with XML element)

 Index:
 : A non-negative integer that identifies a specific element in an array.